 Not just about interior aesthetics, the colour palettes you are choosing can also have impacts on the natural or artificial light reflected throughout the house!
 In other words, the perceived brightness of a room can be influenced considerably by the way it is painted.

 Let’s look at some of the aspects you should keep in mind in choosing interior paint colours and how it can affect your houses lighting.

 Light Reflectance Value

-The LRV is essentially a measure to what degree a given paint colour reflects light.
+Light reflectance value is the way to measure how paint colours reflect lights when a light source illuminates it.
+According to this, you can choose suitable paint colours that reflect light for your home.
 While all paint colours reflect light, some do so considerably more than others.
 The scale runs from 0% (very low reflectance) to 100% (very high reflectance).
-When selecting a paint, you should check out the LRV on the bucket to ascertain where it is suited.

 Which rooms should be brighter?

 It depends on the kind of mood you want to create in a room, how much natural and artificial light it is already exposed to and the function of the room.

 For example, Bathrooms are typically painted in high LRV, bright colours such a stark white or even yellow to ensure high visibility.
 Bedrooms are the same but to a lesser extent.
 Dining and living rooms often work with warmer lighting.